Thomas Boleyn, 1st Earl of Wiltshire: Titles obtained

 Boleyn was invested as a Knight of the Garter in 1523.

-Boleyn's claim to his other titles derived from his mother, Lady Margaret Butler who was the younger daughter and co-heiress of Thomas Butler, 7th Earl of Ormond.
+Boleyn's claim to his other titles derived from his mother, Margaret Butler who was the younger daughter and co-heiress of Thomas Butler, 7th Earl of Ormond.
 Thomas Butler, as an Irish peer, should only have sat in the Parliament of Ireland.
 However, as a personal friend of Henry VII he was summoned to the English parliament in November 1488 as "Thomas Ormond de Rochford, chevaler".
 At this time, he was already 8th Earl of Carrick and 7th Earl of Ormond.

 In English law, matrilineal descent is not considered valid for earldoms, and in Brehon law, then largely still in use in Ireland, new leaders were chosen by election.
 These customs were, in Boleyn's case, outweighed by a more important consideration – he was the father of two daughters.
 Henry VIII had affairs first with Boleyn's elder daughter Mary, then with his younger daughter, Anne.
 Boleyn's ambition was so considerable that unsubstantiated rumours had it that he allowed his wife to have an affair with the king, but those rumours were intended to steer the king away from marrying Anne, and even suggested that she was his own daughter.
 When it was claimed that Henry had had an affair with both Anne's sister and mother, the king replied to the rumours, "Never with the mother."

 In 1525, Henry VIII became enamoured of Anne and began pursuing her.
 Her father was elevated to the peerage as Viscount Rochford on 18 June 1525.
 The title referred to the "barony" of Rochford supposedly created in 1488 for his grandfather.
 The title had fallen into abeyance as Ormond had died without any male heir in 1515.
 Boleyn is often thought of as a power hungry, ambitious and scheming man who sacrificed his daughters for personal gain, but his biographer, Lauren Mackay, has argued that he enjoyed a highly successful career as an ambassador and courtier years before his daughters caught the King's eye.
 As Henry's passion for Anne intensified, so did her father's titles, though these rewards were not solely due to Anne but also Boleyn's own merit.
 Henry pressured the main claimant to the earldom of Ormond, Piers Butler, to renounce all his claims to the titles in 1529.
 Piers Butler was rewarded by being created Earl of Ossory five days later.